odinhg/decoder-answer-bot/README.md

-# My First Transformer Model
+# My Little Language Model (MLLM)

-This is a minimal from-scratch implementation of a decoder-only transformer model for generating answers to short questions.
+This is a from-scratch implementation of a decoder-only transformer model for generating answers to short questions.
 It uses masked (causal) self-attention layers to prevent the model from looking ahead in the sequence.
 It supports inference using either greedy decoding or top-p (nucleus) sampling.

 The sequence format is as follows: